greentfrapp/project-asimov/guide_checklist.md

 4. What definitions of fairness are we using?
 5. Who will interact with the AIS?
 6. How will the AIS affect the current system?
+7. How can the AIS be misused?
+8. What do false positives and false negatives mean for different users?
+Under what circumstances might one be worse than the other?
+9. Try listing out some examples of fair and unfair predictions.
+Why are they fair/unfair?

 ---